BrentGG/NP-ZMQ/README.md

 ## General

 This project contains a ZMQ service called The Oasis, which is a virtual casino where clients can play a number of casino games.
+The client accounts, which includes their username, password, and credit amount, are stored in an SQLite database.

+Some general rules of the casino:
-Clients must register once and then log in every time they wish to start a session.
+- Clients must register once and then log in every time they wish to start a session.
 New clients start with 1000 credits.
-The client accounts, which includes their username, password, and credit amount, are stored in an SQLite database.
-Clients are automatically logged out after they've been inactive for at least 15 minutes.
+- Clients are automatically logged out after they've been inactive for at least 15 minutes.
+- If a player is logged out due to inactivity while in a game, they lose any bet.
+- Logging out manually is not possible while in a game.
+- Bets are always paid up front, which means once the bet has been made, the credits go out of the player's account.
+The payouts in the tables below are always multiplied by the bet.

+A client for the service will be made so players can easily explore the casino.

 The [Diagram](#diagram) section shows a diagram of the service, client and Benternet.
 The [Requests and Responses'](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games, as well as information on how to use them.